-Finally, any leader who chooses to work with me must be willing to invest in a full-day meeting with me at the start of the engagement to ensure that we get a “fast start” to the work.
+Finally, any leader who chooses to work with Damien must be willing to invest in a full-day meeting at the beginning of the engagement to ensure a “fast start” to the work.
 To learn about what this day entails, please click here.

-While these are unique aspects to my coaching approach, I also adhere to a common set of Best Practices and Principles for leadership coaching.
+In addition to these unique aspects to Damien’s coaching approach, he also adheres to a common set of Best Practices and Principles for leadership coaching.

-Engagements range from 6–12 months in duration and I have a long and strong track record of accomplishing results.
-Sometimes, I’m proud to say, those results are life-changing.
+Engagements range from 6–12 months in duration and Damien has a long and strong track record of accomplishing results.
+Sometimes, those results are also life-changing.